 Shooting During the Golden Hour

 To avoid that, plan on arriving at least an hour before sunset.
-If the weather is cloudy, give yourself even more time.
-Overcast days don’t provide quite the same magic, but the light is still soft and directional.
+Depending on the weather conditions or if the weather is cloudy, give yourself even more time.
+Overcast days don’t provide quite the same magic, but the type of light is still soft and directional.

 If you’re new to working with light, pay attention to the sun’s position.
-For a portrait, arrange your shot so that the sun is to the side.
+For portrait photography, arrange your shot so that the sun is to the side.
 If you are not shooting a portrait, the sun should be in front of your subject.
 Don’t use front lighting from the sun for portraits, or you’ll get a squint.

 One of the best uses for the golden hour is back-lighting.
 Placing the sun behind your subject gives you that magical glow.